trixi-framework/talk-2022-juliacon_toolchain/README.md

 ## Abstract

 We present a Julia toolchain for the adaptive simulation of hyperbolic PDEs such as flow equations on complex domains.
-It begins with HOHQMesh.jl to create a curved, unstructured mesh.
+It begins with using HOHQMesh.jl to create a curved, unstructured mesh.
 This mesh is then used in Trixi.jl, a numerical simulation framework for conservation laws.
 We visualize the results using Julia’s plotting packages.
 We highlight select features